Below you’ll find a little more about each of our current governors:-

 Dawn is the Chair of Governors, a role she previously undertook for Kirkroyds Infant and Wooldale Junior Schools since January 2012.

 Dawn has lived in and around the Holme Valley all her life and now lives in Thongsbridge.
-Dawn worked in the enterprise support sector for over 25 years, helping people set up and run their own businesses – work for which she received an MBE in the Queen’s 90th Birthday Honours in 2016.
+Dawn worked in the enterprise support sector for over 25 years, helping people setting up and running their own businesses – work for which she received an MBE in the Queen’s 90th Birthday Honours in 2016.
 She now works locally supporting the running and management of an iconic community building in Holmfirth.
-It is this extensive business background that she brings to the Governing body, with a wide range of experience in financial, HR, and management issues.
+It is this extensive business background which she brings to the Governing body, with a wide range of experience in financial, HR and management issues.

 Outside of work Dawn is a devoted auntie to four nephews and has interests in a variety of sports, most notably as a season ticket holder at Huddersfield Town Football Club and a member of Yorkshire County Cricket Club.